amy-juan-li/electron-vite-react-typescript/README.md

 ### Project Structure

 The structure of this template is very similar to the structure of a monorepo.

-The entire source code of the program is divided into three modules (packages) that are bundled each independently:

 **packages/main**: Electron main script.
 **packages/preload**: Used in BrowserWindow.webPreferences.preload.
 **packages/renderer**: Electron web page.

 ### Build web resources